Lake Louise and Moraine Lake Trail Systems

 Most of the classic summer hikes above become avalanche terrain from roughly mid-October to mid-June.
 Plain of Six Glaciers is a serious no-go for ordinary winter travel because of the Victoria Glacier runout.
 Lake Agnes, Mirror Lake, and the Beehive zone are also exposed to major slide paths.
 Saddleback Pass and the Paradise connector cross known avalanche terrain as well.

 Moraine Lake is the biggest source of confusion in winter.
-Moraine Lake Road is closed to cars year-round, and part of the road is commonly groomed for XC skiing.
+Moraine Lake Road is managed without normal personal-vehicle access, and part of the road is commonly groomed for XC skiing.
 That groomed section is the normal winter use.
 At the end of the grooming, the hazard changes immediately: beyond that point, the road becomes a backcountry approach exposed to serious avalanche paths.
 For most visitors, it is not advised to continue past the end of the grooming in winter.

 In practical terms: the lakeshore and village trails are normal winter outings; most higher routes and anything toward Moraine are backcountry objectives.
 If you do not have avalanche training, treat those as out of bounds and stay with the established winter trail system.